-Alternative 1, the no action alternative, is expected to have the greatest negative impact on the gag stock.
-It will allow the recreational fishery to operate year-round, except for a fixed February-March shallow-water grouper closed season.
-Alternative 2 increases the commercial minimum size limit from 22 inches to 24 inches and would be expected to provide greater benefits to the gag stock as more mature individuals would reach sexual maturity.
+Alternative 1, the no action alternative, would be expected to have the greatest negative impact on the gag stock.
+It would allow the recreational fishery to operate year-round, except for a fixed February-March shallow-water grouper closed season.
+Preferred Alternative 2 would increase the commercial minimum size limit from 22 inches to 24 inches TL and would be expected to provide greater benefits to the gag stock as more mature individuals would reach sexual maturity.
 At 22-24 inches TL it is estimated that 50% of the female population would be sexually mature and capable of spawning (SEDAR 10 2006, SEDAR 33 2014a).
-Alternative 2 would be expected to provide more gag the opportunity to spawn than Alternative 1, and provide a greater positive effect to the population.
+Preferred Alternative 2 would be expected to provide more gag the opportunity to spawn than Alternative 1, and provide a greater positive effect to the population.

-The Council and its Reef Fish Advisory Panel have stated concerns about bycatch mortality of gag if the minimum size limit is increased.
+The Gulf Council and its Reef Fish Advisory Panel (AP) have stated concerns about bycatch mortality of gag if the minimum size limit is increased.
 There were also concerns about whether or not the minimum size limit would sufficiently slow the rate of harvest and increase gag bycatch.

-To address these concerns, the decision model (Appendix B) was completed in the 2016 Framework Amendment for Gag and Black Grouper Size limits and Gag Recreational Season (GMFMC 2016) used to evaluate how the rate of harvest and dead discards would change with increases to the minimum size limit.
-However, Alternative 2 is not expected to alter the overall execution of the fishery and therefore is not expected to have any significant effects on the biological environment.
+To address these concerns, the decision model (Appendix B) in the 2016 Framework Amendment for Gag and Black Grouper Size limits and Gag Recreational Season (GMFMC 2016) was used to evaluate how the rate of harvest and dead discards would change with increases to the minimum size limit.
+However, Preferred Alternative 2 would not be expected to alter the overall execution of the reef fish fishery and therefore would not be expected to have any significant effects on the biological environment.